 Ten Steps to a successful Eagle Project

 - Read the Eagle Scout Service Project Workbook Download a copy of the Eagle Scout Service Project Workbook and read it – the whole thing.
 This is required.
-A link to the current workbook may be found on the Resources page.
+You must use the most recent version of the workbook.
+A link to the current workbook may be found on the Eagle Resources page.

 TomTom’s Tip: It really will help you if you read the whole workbook.
 Pay special attention to the five criteria listed on Proposal page A under the heading, “Meeting the Five Tests of an Acceptable Eagle Scout Service Project”.
 If your project doesn’t meet these criteria, the District Committee will not let you proceed as it stands!